Medical Lab Technician (MLT) Schools

 Kankakee Community College’s medical laboratory technology AAS degree program offers a sequence of courses and clinical practicum experiences preparing students for technical positions in medical laboratories, industries, and related businesses.
 Classes in this program are offered in a hybrid online format.
 In-person meetings will be held every two weeks for hands-on laboratory sessions at KCC.
 The college also offers an advanced placement sequence designed for those who have already completed general education courses.
 This advanced placement option allows students to complete the degree requirements in three semesters.

-The curriculum consists of courses such as medical laboratory skills; urinalysis and immunology; hematology & coagulation; blood bank; clinical microbiology; and clinical chemistry.
+The curriculum includes courses such as medical laboratory skills, urinalysis and immunology, hematology and coagulation, blood bank, clinical microbiology, and clinical chemistry.

 • Location: Kankakee, IL